scriptype/appointment-scheduler/README.md

 Working in a dummy server also wouldn't hurt:
 > npm start

-`./dist`, `./static` and `./index.html` are the ones need to be served.
+`./dist` is the one need to be served.
 You don't need any of other files on your server.

 ## Development Notes